eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 only way to technically mitigate this risk is by using Zero-Knowledge Proofs instead, as described in section 5.
-However, as for Relying Party linkability, organisational and repressive measures can be used to discourage Attestation Providers from colluding and tracking Users.
+However, as for Relying Party linkability, organisational and repressive measures can be used to discourage Attestation Providers from colluding and tracking Users and to mitigate Attestation Provider linkability.
 In addition, many Attestation Providers are subject to regular audits, which means that collusion and tracking can more easily be detected.
+For example, detecting if Attestation Providers may purposely discard certain unique values of an attestation or forget the user for whom it has been issued.

 ### 2.4 WUAs and Wallet Providers